 [WORK IN PROGRESS] LESS A BUILDING: Interactions with the London Zoo Aviary

-"the Snowdon Aviary (1961) at London Zoo ... is less a building in the conventional sense than a set of spatial possibilities facilitated by an inherently flexible structure."
+"The aviary was less a building in the conventional sense that a set of spatial possibilities created by an inherently flexible structural system."

 **Owen Hopkins, Mavericks: Breaking the Mould of British Architecture, 2016

 invites a group of artists and writers to respond to the London Zoo Aviary, a Grade II* listed structure designed by Lord Snowdon, Cedric Price and Frank Newby in the 1960s.
 These interactions are brought together in a book, framed by the transcript of a roundtable between 6 architects and academics that took place in summer 2019, material from the Cedric Price and Zoological Society of London archives, and excerpts from existing literary works that reference the aviary.
 The research coincides with a major refurbishment of the ZSL site that marks a pivotal moment in its 55-year history.

 A polyphonic arrangement of artworks, texts, conversations and archive documents, the project explores the aviary's renowned tensile structure: dynamic, convoluted, bold, threatening.
 It considers its immersive and sensory qualities, which have deepened over time as structure and surrounding vegetation have entwined.
 It unpacks its inherent paradoxes of permanence/plasticity, transparency/opacity, openness/enclosure; and evokes gestures of folding, unfurling and flight.
 It poses questions around cultivated habitats and curated landscapes, and asks what the aviary has come to represent in architectural, zoological and environmental/posthuman terms.
 The work as a whole offers a set of interconnecting and open-ended readings of an important piece of design that is itself porous, shifting and reactive to its users, both human and avian.